bortolo/Three-tier-app-infrastructure/terraform_test_AWS/VPC/README.md

 $ terraform apply
 ```

-Note that this example may create resources which can cost money (AWS Elastic IP, for example).
+Note that this example may create resources which can cost money.
 Run `terraform destroy` when you don't need these resources.

+### How to test it

+All the EC2 instances have public_ip enabled but only public_subnet is routed to the internet gateway.
+Therefore you will be able to reach only the public instance from your workstation (with both `ssh` or `ping` command).

+If you log-in the public instance you can also try the Route53 records.
+Run the `ping` command using `database.example.com.private_host_zone` or `private.example.com.private_host_zone` instead of the IP address of the instances.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements